PSVL/DoorGym/README.md

 True
 >>> import mujoco_py
 ```

+If there is an error while importing mujoco-py, try trouble shooting according to the [mujoco-py installation guide](https://github.com/openai/mujoco-py)

 ## 1. Download the randomized door knob dataset
 You can download from the following URL (All tar.gz file).